Testicular cancer care at Mayo Clinic

-At Mayo Clinic, urologists, oncologists, radiation oncologists, pathologists and radiologists work as a multidisciplinary team to provide comprehensive care for boys and men with testicular cancer.
-Other professionals, such as fertility-preservation experts, are consulted as needed to provide exactly the care you need.
+At Mayo Clinic, urologists, oncologists, radiation oncologists, pathologists and radiologists work as a multidisciplinary team to provide comprehensive care for people with testicular cancer.
+Other professionals, such as fertility preservation experts, are consulted as needed to provide exactly the care you need.

 Advanced diagnosis and treatment

-Doctors at Mayo Clinic's campuses in Arizona, Florida and Minnesota can evaluate and treat boys and men who have testicular cancer.
+Doctors at Mayo Clinic's campuses in Arizona, Florida and Minnesota can provide care for those with testicular cancer.